viniciusmsousa/ml-pipes/README.md

 It is need to define a few environment variables to make sure that the containers can communicate with each other.
 Specifically, it is required to (i) create a user and password so that MLFlow (component 2) can communicate with Postgres (component 3) e (ii) user and password so that components 1 (model development) and 2 (MLFlow) can access the Artifact Storage.
 And one last variable is the place in your machine where you want the files to be storage.

 Since the services are deployed with docker-compose the environment variables will be declared using [docker compose environment variables](https://docs.docker.com/compose/environment-variables/).
-Basiccaly, all you have to do is create a `.env` in the same directory of the `docker-compose.yml`, ml-pipes/ and define the variables as following:
+Basically, all you have to do is create a `.env` in the same directory of the `docker-compose.yml` and define the variables as following:

 ```
 POSTGRES_DB=<db_name>